yandex-cloud/docs/en/tracker/user/agile.md

-# Working with an agile board in {{ tracker-name }}
+# Working with a {{ tracker-name }} agile board

-Issues are displayed on the board as cards with general issue parameters on them.
-You [can customize](../manager/edit-agile-board.md#sec_layout) the appearance of cards on the board by choosing fields to display or setting colors that appear when selecting tags and components.
+Issues are displayed on the board as cards with basic issue parameters.
+You [can customize](../manager/edit-agile-board.md#sec_layout) the appearance of cards on the board by choosing fields to display and setting colors that appear when selecting tags and components.

 {% note warning %}

+You can't restrict access to a board, but you can restrict access to issues shown on the board.

-The board only displays issues from the queues you have access to.
+The board shows the issues only from the queues that the user has access to.
+To restrict access to individual issues, [add components with restricted access](../manager/queue-access.md#access-components).

 {% endnote %}

-## Managing issues {#section_bgx_j21_2gb}
+## Managing issues {#manage-tasks}

 Managing issues on {{ tracker-name }} boards is like working with stickers on a real board:

-- Issue cards are arranged into columns based on their status.
-To change the issue status, just drag it to the corresponding column.
+* Issue cards are distributed across columns according to their statuses.
+To change the issue status, drag it to the relevant column.
-- If you want to place a card somewhere else in the column, just drag it to the location you need (only applies to boards with [Allow changing the order of issues](../manager/edit-agile-board.md#board-settings) enabled).
+* If you want to place a card somewhere else in the column, just drag it to the location you need (only applies to boards with [Allow changing the order of issues](../manager/edit-agile-board.md#board-settings) enabled).
-- If you want to change issue options or leave a comment, click the key and make your changes in the issue card to the right.
+* To change the parameters or comment on the issue, click its key and edit the issue card on the right.

-## Create an issue {#section_mjn_3sg_2hb}
+## Create an issue {#create-task}

 {% note warning %}

 Make sure that the queue for creating issues in is specified in the [board settings](../manager/edit-agile-board.md#board-settings).
-The new issue will be created in the specified queue.
+The new issue will be created in this queue.

 {% endnote %}

 {{ tracker-name }} boards allow you to quickly create issues.
-You can create an issue directly in the sprint or place it in the backlog.
-You only need to specify an issue's name and type, as all the other fields can be filled in later.
+You can create an issue in the sprint right away or add it to the backlog.
+You only need to specify the name and type of the issue: the other fields can be filled out later.

-#### Create an issue on the board
+#### Creating an issue on a board

-1. Open the issue board.
+1. Open issues boards.

 1. Click **Add issue** in the lower-right corner.

-1. Enter the issue's name and specify its type.
+1. Enter the issuer name and select its type.

 1. Click **Create**.

 The created issue will be placed in the queue you specified in the [settings](../manager/edit-agile-board.md#section_ft1_3l3_3z).
-To view the issue, refresh the board page.
+To see the issue, update the board page.

 #### Creating an issue in a sprint

 1. Click **Sprints** in the upper-right corner.

-1. Select the sprint for your issue.
+1. Select the sprint where you want to create an issue.

-1. Enter the issue name into the field under the sprint's issue list.
+1. Enter the issuer name in the field under the sprint's issue list.

 1. Select the issue type and click **Create**.

-The created issue will be placed in the queue you specified in the [settings](../manager/edit-agile-board.md#section_ft1_3l3_3z).
-To view the issue, refresh the board page.
+The created issue will be placed in the queue you specified in the [settings](../manager/edit-agile-board.md#board-settings).
+To see the issue, update the board page.

 #### Creating an issue in the backlog

 1. Click **Sprints** in the upper-right corner.

-1. Enter the issue name in the field under the backlog's issue list.
+1. Enter the issuer name in the field under the backlog's issue list.

 1. Select the issue type and click **Create**.

-The created issue will be placed in the queue you specified in the [settings](../manager/edit-agile-board.md#section_ft1_3l3_3z).
-To view the issue, refresh the board page.
+The created issue will be placed in the queue you specified in the [settings](../manager/edit-agile-board.md#board-settings).
+To see the issue, update the board page.

-## Adding issues to a board {#section_psd_wl4_vgb}
+## Adding issues to a board {#add-tasks}

 {% note warning %}